EL Definition Brackets

 A large turning movement from the shoulder level

-to the waist level, drawing the basis shape,
+to the waist level, drawing the base shape,

 The hand shape changes to the fist lightly at the end.